 Agua Boa was named one of the top ten fly fishing lodges in the world by Forbes.
-70-percent of our anglers repeat this trip!
 The Lodge has access to 100-miles of the Agua Boa River.
 Land 20 to 50+ peacock bass per day--some will be huge.
-We've hosted trips here for 17-straight years.
-Join our 2021 and 2022 Hosted Weeks.
+We've hosted trips here for 19-straight years.
+See our Hosted Weeks.

 BRAZIL Peacock Bass, Payara, Arapaima...

 Brazil Fishing Trips

 Brazil no longer requires a VISA: Visitors from the US, Canada, Australia, and Japan are no longer required to have a Brazilian Visa to enter the country.

 Fly or lure fish the headwaters of the Novo River in the Xeriuini River Preserve, a remote area over 100 miles from the closest village.
 Target peacock bass and jungle species and stay in air-conditioned floating cabins.